IGS Background

 Precautions

 Gem rough can be scratch tested, but caution is needed.
-Keep in mind that the rough may have incipient fractures that can’t be seen or internal stress that will open up easily to pressure.
-For these reasons, scratch testing should only be performed on small protrusions.
+Keep in mind that the rough may have incipient fractures invisible to the naked eye or internal stress that will open up easily to pressure.
+For these reasons, perform scratch testing only on small protrusions.
 Whenever possible, saw a piece off of the main rough stone for testing.

 What Tools Do You Need for Scratch Testing?